 (iii) the circumstances in which the evidence or information that it is suspected might be obtained is suspected to have come into the possession of any person from whom it might be obtained.

-(2) If the Commission finds that it is satisfied that the grounds described in subsection (1) exist, the finding (an “exceptional powers finding”) is to be reduced to writing and a copy of it is to be given to the Commissioner of Police.
+(2) If the Commission finds that it is satisfied that the grounds described in subsection (1) exist, the finding (an exceptional powers finding) is to be reduced to writing and a copy of it is to be given to the Commissioner of Police.

 [Section 46 inserted by No. 78 of 2003 s.
 17.]